 What are the course entry requirements?

-Students on this course typically have achieved a 2:1 in a social science degree.
-However others have the equivalent professional qualifications and/or relevant work experience.
+Students on this course typically have achieved a 2:1 degree or have the equivalent professional qualifications and/or relevant work experience.

 We encourage anyone interested in the course to come to our Postgraduate and Professional Open Evening to meet with our specialist course team.